Internal wrenching nut

-An internal wrenching nut, (also known as an Allenut or Allen nut), is a cylindrical nut that is internally threaded on one side and has an Allen socket on the other side; the outside of the nut is smooth or has knurling on it.
+An internal wrenching nut (also known as an Allenut or Allen nut) is a cylindrical nut that is internally threaded on one side and has an Allen socket on the other side; the outside of the nut is smooth or has knurling on it.

-The Allen socket may be 6 point or 12 point (also known as a double hex socket).
-They are used where hex or square nuts won't fit.
+The Allen socket may be 6 point or 12 point, also known as a double hex socket.
+They are used where hex or square nuts do not fit.